What does a SOC 2 audit cost?

-Vanta allows your company to spend less time on the auditor
+Vanta allows your company to spend less time with the auditor

 Your auditor will have access to Vanta ahead of time and will understand your system.
-This limits the back-and-forth that’s needed and allows your team to answer specific questions from the auditor, rather than your team needing to bring the auditor up to speed on every detail of your system.
+This limits the back-and-forth required, and allows your team to answer specific questions from the auditor, rather than needing to bring the auditor up to speed on every detail of your system.

-Security and compliance become threads running in the background
+Security and compliance become continuous operations running in the background

-What used to be a costly and time-consuming process of proving system configuration over time transforms into an automated background thread of your business — saving you time and money in comparison with typical SOC 2 audit processes.
+What used to be a costly and time-consuming process of proving system configuration over time is transformed into an automated background process supporting your business — saving you time and money in comparison with typical SOC 2 audit processes.

 Vanta is trusted by over 800 companies for their SOC 2 preparation and more.
 Vanta provides a set of automated security and compliance tools that scan, verify, and secure a company’s IT systems and processes.
 Our cloud-based technology identifies security flaws and privacy gaps in a company’s security posture, providing a comprehensive view across cloud infrastructure, endpoints, corporate procedures, enterprise risk, and employee accounts.
 Vanta also offers a suite of tools streamlining the non-technical components of security tracking and audit preparation, so gathering and consolidating audit evidence is easier for both your company and your auditor.
 Ready to get started?